CMASCenter/pcluster-cmaq/docs/user_guide/software-install-cyclecloud.md

 ### Logout and log back in to reset the new group

+### Set the group to be default group for files created by the user

+`sudo usermod -g cmaq lizadams`

+`sudo usermod -g cmaq chef`

+`sudo usermod -g cmaq robz`

 ### Check to see if the group is added to your user ID

 `id`